Cyril Zabou

-Cyril Bohui Zabou (born 18 June 1996) is a French professional footballer who plays as midfielder for Liga I club FC Botoșani.
+Bohui Cyril Zabou (born 18 June 1996) is a French professional footballer who plays as midfielder.

+Early life

+Zabou was born in Bondy, France.
+He is Ivorian by descent, and acquired French nationality on 16 August 2005, through the collective effect of his mother's naturalization.

 Professional career

 Chambly

 On 14 May 2020, Zabou signed his first professional contract with Chambly.
 He made his professional debut with Chambly in a 2–1 Ligue 2 loss to Grenoble on 12 September 2020.

 Quevilly-Rouen

 On 28 July 2021, he moved to Quevilly-Rouen on a one-year contract.

 Botoșani

 On 20 September 2022, Zabou agreed to a two-year deal at Botoșani.

-Personal life

-Born in France, Zabou is of Ivorian descent.